A Pennine Journey

 In 1938, with the shadow of war looming, Alfred Wainwright took some holiday and set off for a circular walk which would take him north from Settle, along the eastern flank of The Pennines, along one of the finest stretches of Hadrian’s Wall, and then back down the western flank of the Pennines to his original start point.
 The walk took him 11 days and covered 211 miles.

 In 2017 we began the process of offering successive sections of the Pennine Journey, giving guests the opportunity to complete this challenging route in manageable stages over three weeks.
-In 2018 we shall be continuing where we left off in 2017, with the stretch from High Force to Garrigill.
-Garrigill to Settle will follow in 2019.
-Even if you have no wish to complete the whole route any one of the three sections is a great walk in its own right.
+In 2019 we shall be continuing where we left off in 2018, with the stretch from Garrigill to Settle.
+Even if you have not completed the first two sections of the route this third, and most westerly, section is a great walk in its own right.

 Currency Converter: All of our prices are in British pounds.
 To estimate the cost in another currency use the currency converter here.